-Fujifilm X-T2 versus Pentax K-3 II
+Fujifilm X-T2 vs Pentax K-3 II

 The Fujifilm X-T2 and the Pentax K-3 II are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and April 2015.
 The X-T2 is a mirrorless interchangeable lens camera, while the K-3 II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.

 Body comparison: Fujifilm X-T2 vs Pentax K-3 II